 On this chilly Autumn evening, the fire in our sitting room offered the comforting glow of the deepest orange.
 The warm blanket of heat, in our sitting room, hugged my Partner and I as we watched some of our favourite tv shows.
 All the while, our dogs; Oscar and Digby, lay on their beds in front of the fire.
 Digby; on his back, with his paws in the air and Oscar; neatly curled and nestled into the fluffy edge of his bed.
 Aside from the tv, the only light being that of a tall Church candle atop a tall iron candlestick, flickering occasionally and providing a subtle shadow-show as the flame sought our attention.

 We took some time out, at various points in the day, to reflect on our week and to agree a few plans for forthcoming events and activities.
 I slept in late and found half of my day had already gone, by the time I awoke.
-This is one of the hazards of Fibromyalgia; staying awake late, getting little sleep and then struggling in the mornings.
+This is one of the hazards of my chronic illness; staying awake late, getting little sleep and then struggling in the mornings.

 In spite of these difficulties, I have huge respect for my Mum.
 To this day, at age seventy-one, she can still find the perfect words of support, guidance and wisdom whenever I need them.
 She has always been so good at that.
 Here’s a recent photo, taken earlier this year, 2016, of her with me, my Cousin Debbie (daughter of my Mum’s late eldest brother, Brian) and Debbie’s son, Alex, at my Mum’s bungalow: